-The Committee shall elect a Chair and Vice-Chair annually from its members.
-At any given time the Chair and Vice-Chair shall not both be members from the same municipality and the appointments shall rotate annually (i.e. where an Aurora member is Chair one year, a Newmarket member shall be Chair the subsequent year, and so on.)
-Each shall serve for a one (1) year term, unless a shorter term is determined by the Committee.
+The Joint Council Committee shall, by motion, appoint a Chair and Vice-Chair from its members at the beginning of the term and mid-term.
+At any given time the Chair and Vice-Chair shall not both be members from the same municipality and the appointments shall rotate biannually (i.e. where an Aurora member is Chair, the next Chair shall be a Newmarket member and vice versa.)
+Each shall serve for a two (2) year term, unless a shorter term is determined by the Committee.